Rules - 2003

 According to forensic laboratory data, the first encounter of AMT and 5-MeO-DIPT occurred in 1999.
 Since then, law enforcement officials in Arizona, California, Colorado, Delaware, Florida, Idaho, Illinois, Iowa, New Jersey, Oregon, Texas, Virginia, Washington, Wisconsin and the District of Columbia have encountered these substances.
 According to the Florida Department of Law Enforcement (FDLE), the abuse by teens and young adults of AMT and 5-MeO-DIPT is an emerging problem.
 There have been reports of abuse of AMT and 5-MeO-DIPT at clubs and raves in Arizona, California, Florida and New York.
 Many tryptamine-based substances are illicitly available from United States and foreign chemical companies and from individuals through the Internet.
 A gram of AMT or 5-MeO-DIPT as bulk powdered costs less than $150 from illicit sources on the Internet.
 DEA is not aware of any legitimate medical or scientific use of AMT and 5-MeO-DIPT.
 There is recent evidence suggesting the attempted clandestine production of AMT and 5-MeO-DIPT in Nevada, Virginia and Washington, DC.

 AMT and 5-MeO-DIPT share substantial chemical and pharmacological similarities with other Schedule I tryptamine-based hallucinogens in Schedule I of the CSA (AET and DMT).
 This makes it likely that these drugs cause similar health hazards.
 Tryptamine, the parent molecule of AMT and 5-MeO-DIPT, is known to produce convulsions and death in animals (Tedeschi et al., J. Pharmacol.
 Exp.
 Ther.
 126:223-232, 1959).
-AMT and 5-MeO-DIPT, similar to other tryptamine- or phenethylamine-based hallucinogens, through the alteration of sensory perception and judgement can pose serious health risks to the user and the general public. further, there have been several self-reports on Internet websites describing the reported abuse of these substances in combination with other controlled drugs, namely MDMA, marijuana, gamma hydroxybutyric acid (GHB) and 2,5-dimethoxy-4-(n)-propylthiophenethylamine (2C-T-7).
+AMT and 5-MeO-DIPT, similar to other tryptamine- or phenethylamine-based hallucinogens, through the alteration of sensory perception and judgment can pose serious health risks to the user and the general public. further, there have been several self-reports on Internet websites describing the reported abuse of these substances in combination with other controlled drugs, namely MDMA, marijuana, gamma hydroxybutyric acid (GHB) and 2,5-dimethoxy-4-(n)-propylthiophenethylamine (2C-T-7).
 This practice of drug abuse involving combinations poses additional health risks to the users and the general public.
 Available information indicates that AMT and 5-MeO-DIPT lack any approved therapeutic use in the United States.
 The safety of these substances for use in humans has not been studied.

 What Is the Effect of This Final Rule?